 Bilingual Bonus: His name is Romanian for 'death'.
 Transylvania of course being part of Romania.

 I'm a Humanitarian: Appears to be one according to his The Walking Dead vol. 1 review.
-Though he notes that fake rubber hands don't have much meat on them.
-Though, considering that he's a ghoul it's kind of in the description.
+Though, considering that he's a ghoul it's kind of in the description, but he notes that fake rubber hands don't have much meat on them.

 Man in White: Clothes, gloves, and skin, though his coat is black.